hydraharish123/PrionPredictorDB/README.md

 * **Prion-like domains (PLDs)** are disordered regions enriched in Q/N residues and implicated in **neurodegenerative diseases** like ALS and Alzheimer’s.
 * Aggregation-prone PLDs are often overlooked due to structural disorder.
 Combining **PLAAC**, **structure-based filtering**, and **residue clustering** helps refine high-confidence candidates.
-* Your dataset and framework can aid in **target discovery** for drug design or genetic studies.

 ---